 - Volunteer or paid healthcare experiences (pharmacy, if possible)

 Program students should meet with their affiliated college or university's assigned academic advisor every semester.
-The advisor monitors the progress of students and will advise CCP of any students failing to meet the requirements.
+The advisor monitors the progress of students and will advise CPDG of any students failing to meet the requirements.

 Four-year school students (DAP program) – Each spring semester